Supreme leader weeps as vast crowd mourns slain general in Tehran

 The crowd in Tehran, which state media said numbered in the millions, recalled the masses that gathered in 1989 for the funeral of the Islamic Republic’s founder, Ayatollah Ruhollah Khomeini.

-Soleimani was a national hero to many - even those who do not consider themselves supporters of Iran’s clerical rulers.
+Soleimani was a national hero in Iran - even to many who do not consider themselves supporters of Iran’s clerical rulers.

 Iran’s demand that U.S. forces quit the region gained traction on Sunday when Iraq’s parliament backed the prime minister’s recommendation for foreign troops to be ordered out.